humdrum-tools/humdrum-documentation/guide/ch17/index.md

 twice, and all other records occur just once.

-In the above output, `**alpha`, and `*-` are Humdrum interpretations rather than data, so we probably don\'t want them to appear in our inventory.
+In the above output, `**alpha`, and `*-` are Humdrum interpretations rather than data, so we probably don't want them to appear in our inventory.
 If our file had contained comments, or null data records, then these would have also appeared in our output, although we are not likely to be interested in them.
-This leads us to what is normally the first step in generating an inventory \-- *filtering* the input in order to eliminate records that we\'d prefer to omit from our final output.
+This leads us to what is normally the first step in generating an inventory &mdash; *filtering* the input in order to eliminate records that we'd prefer to omit from our final output.

 Filtering Data with the *rid* Command